 Chapel Hill native and proud Carolina graduate, Zach Ward has been performing and directing comedy professionally for 20 years.
-Zach owns DSI COMEDY THEATER in Carrboro, NC where he serves as Executive Producer for the theater and #NCCAF.
+Zach owns DSI COMEDY THEATER in Carrboro, NC where he serves as Executive Producer and Artistic Director for both the theater and #NCCAF.

 In the world of comedy, Zach has been employed as Managing Director of IMPROVBOSTON, a 501(c)(3) non-profit Comedy Theater in Cambridge, MA, by the Chicago Improv Festival (Associate Producer), Toronto Improv Festival (Producer), Richmond Improv Festival (Producer) and ComedySportz Chicago (Director of Education).

 Zach has received critical acclaim from the Chicago Reader and the Chicago Tribune for his performance with DUAL EXHAUST (Critic's Choice, Top 10 "Most Influential Comedy Duos of the Past Decade") and THE BEATBOX (Critic's Choice, Best Bet, "Top 5 Latenight Shows in Chicago").
 Zach can currently be seen performing and teaching at theaters and festivals around the country.

 Zach has studied the art of improvisation with Todd Stashwick (Burn Mahattan), Mick Napier and Susan Messing (Annoyance), Craig Cackowski and TJ Jagodowski (ImprovOlympic), Matt Besser (Upright Citizens Brigade), Amy Poehler (SNL), Michael Gelman (Second City), and with every student he teaches.
 Zach translates success both in business and on stage to Professional Speaking, Business and Brand Consulting, Leadership Development and Team Building for clients including GSK, Biogen, Cisco, Motorola Latin America, Old Navy, P&G and the YMCA.
 He might enjoy making suits do comedy most of all.